MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 - In Power BI, you can rename a field (column) by double-clicking the field and typing a new name.
 Power BI refers to the new name as an *alias*.
 It's possible that a Power BI report can end up with duplicate field names, but Excel doesn't allow duplicates.
 So when Power BI exports the data to Excel, the field aliases revert to their original field (column) names.

-- If there is unicode character in the *.csv* file, the text in Excel may not display properly.
-Examples of unicode characters are currency symbols and foreign words.
-You can open the file in Notepad and the unicode will display correctly.
+- If there are Unicode characters in the *.csv* file, the text in Excel may not display properly.
+Examples of Unicode characters are currency symbols and foreign words.
+You can open the file in Notepad and the Unicode will display correctly.
 If you want to open the file in Excel, the workaround is to import the *.csv*.
 To import the file into Excel:

   1. Open Excel.